fernandoescolar/CacheService/README.md

 ## Features

-The main idea is to have an in memory cache and a distributed cache, both managed by a single service: `ICacheService`.
+The main idea is to have an in-memory cache and a distributed cache, both managed by a single service: `ICacheService`.

 This service have the `GetOrSetAsync()` method and it should:
-1. Read from MemoryCache (if exists return the read value)
+1. Read from MemoryCache (if it exists return the read value)
-2. Read from DistributedCache (if exists return the read value) and then set it in MemoryCache
+2. Read from DistributedCache (if it exists return the read value) and then set it in MemoryCache
-3. Read from source (if not exists return `null`) and then set in MemoryCache and DistributedCache.
+3. Read from source (if it doesn't exist return `null`) and then set in MemoryCache and DistributedCache.

 ![Workflow](doc/cacheservice-getorsetasync.png)